capmichal/genetic_algo/README.md

 ##### TODO
 - find out how to properly set parameters like POPULATION_SIZE, MUTATION_RATE, HOW_MANY_OFFSPRING_PER_PARENT, NUMBER_OF_NEW_GENERATIONS(this should be just a while true loop)
 - maybe a SequenceMatcher is not the best algo, ratio() is probably not a good choice, maybe we should look for how many letters are not correct?
+- there is NEVER a situation when og_gen is better than the new one, shouldnt it happen from time to time?